Location: Varna, BG

 Room and Board Arrangements:

-Accommodation: In a downtown hotel Orbita hotel, in comfortable rooms with two to three beds (bathrooms with shower and WC, TV, air-conditioning and fridge).
-Cheap laundry service and free Wi-Fi are available at the hotel.
+Accommodation: In a downtown hotel Orbita Hotel, in comfortable rooms with two to three beds (bathrooms with shower and WC, TV, a/c and fridge).
+Cheap laundry service and free wifi are available at the hotel.
 Participants are not expected to bring any additional equipment, bed linens or towels.
 Single rooms are available upon request for the supplement of 120 EUR per week.
 Staying an extra day at the hotel costs 30 EUR (per night per person).
-All participants who organize and pay extra for their own accommodation will receive a discount of 75 EUR (per week) off the admission fee.
+Students who prefer another accommodation can organize it and pay for it directly.
+They will receive a discount of 75 EUR (per week) off the admission fee.
+This choice should be communicated in advance with BHFS Admission officer.
+Varna is a major tourist destination and there are many nice hotels, B&B and hostels in the downtown area.
+NB!
+It is important to note that no matter of the accommodation venue all students should be on time at the designated meeting points for the shuttle to the site on working days and for the excursions.
 The distance from the hotel to the site is app.
 8 km/4.5 mi, and it takes app.
 15 min drive.
 Daily BHFS shuttle service is arranged for the participants to bring them to the site and back.
-Meals: Three meals per day are covered by the admission fee.
-They usually take place (except the brown-bag lunches during the excursions) at a local restaurant.
-This field school can accommodate vegetarians and individuals with lactose intolerance.
-Vegans and people with kosher and gluten-free diets should arrange their food themselves.
-They will receive a discount of 75 EUR per week off the regular admission fee!
+Meals: Daily breakfast and the official welcome and the farewell dinners are covered by the admission fee.
+Students are responsible for their own lunch and dinners.
+Varna offers variety of restaurants that can meet everyone’s preferences and dietary requirements – from fast food options to cozy gourmet restaurants.
+The average meal price (soup/salad, main dish and dessert) can cost between 6 to 12 USD.
+The project team will recommend restaurants for different preferences (cuisine, cost, dietary needs) and will arrange discounts for the students.
 Participants must pay on their own for extra days and for single room accommodation as well as for extra meals, beverages, services and products!
-Cost: 1) For students at universities/colleges outside Europe seeking for 12 quarter credit units through Connecticut College, USA the admission + tuition fee is 4870 USD; 2) Participants who do not seek credit units the admission fees for two/ four-week sessions start from 1249/2499 EUR.

-1) 12 quarter (equivalent to 8 semester) credit units through Connecticut College, USA for students attending the four-week session only; 2) 6/12 ECTS credit units through New Bulgarian University, Bulgaria for students at European universities/colleges attending two-/four-week session. credits offered by Connecticut College, USA and New Bulgarian University, Bulgaria..
-Tuition is .
+1) 12 quarter (equivalent to 8 semester) credit units through Connecticut College, USA for students attending the four-week session only; 2) 6/12 ECTS credit units through New Bulgarian University, Bulgaria for students at European universities/colleges attending two-/four-week session. credits.
+Offered by Connecticut College, USA and New Bulgarian University, Bulgaria..

 Balkan Heritage Foundation / Institute for Field Research